Bradleyda932/DMARC-Project-Deliverable/README.md

   * Creating the prediction models using the new data
   * Putting together the final presentation

-> Special thank you to both Professor Manley and Lendie.
+> Special thank you to both Professor Manley and Dr. Follett.
 Your feedback was critical to our progress in the course.